1838 (O) Seated Liberty Dime

 Description

 The 1838 (O) Seated Liberty Dime is a dime produced at the New Orleans Mint as part of the Seated Liberty Dimes 1837-1891 series.
-The U.S. Mint produced 406,034 examples.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays an agricultural wreath enclosing the denomination (through 1859) or a wreath enclosing ONE DIME with the inscription UNITED STATES OF AMERICA (1860-1891).
-Designed by Thomas Sully/Christian Gobrecht.
+The U.S. Mint produced 406,034 examples, making this ranked 2nd of 5 mint variants by mintage, with 6% of production.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays an agricultural wreath enclosing the denomination (through 1859) or a wreath enclosing ONE DIME with the inscription UNITED STATES OF AMERICA (1860-1891).
+Stars added to the obverse, a modification that would persist through multiple subtypes.
+Struck at the New Orleans Mint, which operated from 1838 to 1909 and produced coins prized for their historical Southern provenance.
+Estimated market value ranges from $127 to $7.1K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 2.67 grams, 17.9 mm in diameter, with a reeded edge.
 Cataloged as PCGS #4564.
-The Seated Liberty Dime ran for over half a century, making it one of the longest-lived U.S. Popular with variety collectors.
-The 1873-CC "No Arrows" is a major rarity (only one known).
-The 1894-S with a mintage of 24 is one of the most famous U.S. coins.